 In some ways, it was similar to Black Sabbath’s original rejection of the late-60’s flower power movement, only updated for the 1980s.
 Remember that at this time the Cold War was still in full swing, and it was the high-water mark of the Moral Majority and the religious right.
 The reaction against it went something like this:

-“Sure, partying is cool, but that’s not really what real life is like, 24/7.
+“Sure, partying is cool and all, but that’s not what real life is like, 24/7.
 Most people aren’t snorting cocaine and doing body shots off of strippers on the Sunset Strip; other people are just grinding it out day after day.
 They aren’t concerned about where the next party is; they’re concerned about where their next paycheck is.
 They have different concerns: deaths in the family, the experiences of young people possibly being sent off to war, wondering what happens to those people inside that concrete building with no windows down the block, and about that feral gang that terrorizes the town when the streetlights come on.”

 It made them angry, and this newfound, fast-paced aggression became the hallmarks of thrash metal, the most popular form of heavy metal music in the world.
 Although it started as an underground reaction to hair metal, thrash eventually boasted several of heavy metal’s leading groups, including the world’s most popular metal band, Metallica.
 Thrash is characterized by chugging riffs, speedy drumming, and rapid-fire guitar soloing (often making use of a dual guitar attack).
 At its best, it is a stripped-down, no-frills, high speed classic brew that still excites audiences today.